raghavchalapathy/dnr/README.md

 ## If you use this code  in your scientific publications  kindly cite the papers below .

+"An Investigation of Recurrent Neural Architectures for Drug Name Recognition"  at LOUHI 2016 : EMNLP 2016 Workshop - The Seventh International Workshop on Health Text Mining and Information Analysis (LOUHI 2016)

-##If you plan to use the  data(DrugBank and Medline) kindly send a e-mail request to ISABEL SEGURA BEDMAR <isegura@inf.uc3m.es> for complete data.
+##If you plan to use the  data(DrugBank and Medline)
+Kindly send a e-mail request to ISABEL SEGURA BEDMAR <isegura@inf.uc3m.es> for complete data.

 ## Initial setup